 Onboarding to openwrt-tests¶

 Process for contributing hardware from a local lab to the openwrt-tests ecosystem.
-Covers architecture, exporter connection, SSH keys, Ansible, and the step sequence to integrate DUTs with the upstream coordinator.
+Covers architecture, exporter connection, access management, Ansible, and the step sequence to integrate DUTs with the upstream SSH gateway and per-lab coordinator.

 flowchart TD